Who should attend the Class? - Parents and godparents must attend a baptism class.

-Infant baptisms are held on the fourth Sunday of every month, in English at 2 PM and in Spanish at 3 PM, on the third Saturday of each month in Spanish at 9 PM and on the second Saturday of each month in English at 9 AM.
+Infant baptisms are held on the fourth Sunday of every month, in English at 2 PM, on the fourth Saturday of each month in Spanish at 8:30 PM and on the second Saturday of each month in English at 9 AM.
 If you wish the baptism to be at a different time, you must contact a deacon or a priest to see if another date and time can be arranged.

 The following items are required for baptism: